fluencelabs/examples/marine-examples/README.md

 "ec71a1fc-66d7-41f4-bff1-f9c07d361bd4"
 ```

 The (peer id, service id) tuple is going to be useful once you start putting the service to work with, say, [Aqua](https://doc.fluence.dev/aqua-book/) and you should hold on the data for future use.
 Also, you can look up your service on the [Fluence Dashboard](https://dash.fluence.dev/blueprint/8d210ec2b83e4c661c71820b79f02d99908794e8af8034b465762f61682bc43b).

+For more detailed information regarding Marine please refer to the [Marine Book](https://doc.fluence.dev/marine-book/).

 For more detailed information regarding the Fluence solution see the [Fluence documentation](https://doc.fluence.dev) and if you have any questions, comments or suggestions for improvements, please open an Issue or PR.